Bodily Injury Liability: Pays for bodily injury and death to others when you are at fault in an accident.

 Uninsured/Underinsured Motorist Coverage : This coverage protects you if you are injured by an uninsured or underinsured driver.
 (Note: This coverage varies from state to state.)

-Comprehensive: Pays damages if you vehicle is stolen or accidentally damaged by such things as fire, broken glass, falling objects or contact with an animal.
+Comprehensive: Pays damages if your vehicle is stolen or accidentally damaged by such things as fire, broken glass, falling objects or contact with an animal.
 This coverage is subject to deductibles and coverage limits.

 Collision: Pays when your vehicle is damaged by colliding with another vehicle or object.
 This coverage is subject to deductibles and coverage limits.